 Dental implants are a versatile treatment method that can replace one or more missing teeth.
 Implants are titanium posts that are surgically inserted into the jaw bone.
 After these posts fuse with the jawbone, they are topped with an abutment and a dental crown.
 Patients with multiple missing teeth or even full arches of lost teeth can also receive dental bridges or dentures secured with dental implants.
 Dr. Michael Courter offers dental implant treatment to his patients in Midland, TX.
+It is a popular cosmetic dentistry service that Dr. Courter offers.
 He works with patients to determine exactly where they require extra support as well as how many implants are needed.

 Dental Implant FAQs